ShubhamPathak1/SafaCity/README.md

   Submit reports or feedback directly to the relevant municipal or environmental authorities.

 - 🔐 **User Authentication**
-  Auth powered by [Clerk.dev](https://clerk.dev) for secure and seamless onboarding.
+  Auth powered by Clerk for secure and seamless onboarding.

 ---